PerimeterX/perimeterx-fastly-js-edge-template/README.md

 You will need to create four additional backends (called "hosts" on the Fastly website) so that the library can function properly.
-Some of these backend URLs depend on the application ID (e.g., `PX12345678`), so make sure to adjust these values appropriately in the TOML file.
+Some of these backend URLs depend on the application ID (e.g., `PX12345678`), so make sure to adjust these values appropriately in the TOML file (under the `setup` section for deployments to Fastly, and under the `local_server` section for local testing).

 The backends are:

 | Backend Name      | Sample Backend URL                         | Description                  |
 |:---               |:---                                        |:---                          |